postmanlabs/newman/README.md

 **NOTE** Newman allows you to use all [libraries](http://www.getpostman.com/docs/jetpacks_writing_tests) that Postman supports for running tests.
 For [x2js](https://code.google.com/p/x2js/) however, only  function `xmlToJson` is supported.

+##Test locally
+1.Install grunt
+    npm install -g grunt-cli

+These are packages you need to downlaod.
+    npm install grunt-contrib-jshint
+    npm install grunt-jsdoc
+    npm install grunt-mocha-test
+    npm install grunt-run sinon
+This might be varies depending on your computer.

+2.Run grunt
+    grunt test

+It is going to run Gruntfile.js.

 ## Library
 Newman has been built as a library from the ground-up so that it can be extended and put to varied uses.
 You can use it like so -